 Why lead qualification is difficult

 Before we delve into tips to ensure successful lead qualification, we need to understand why the process poses a challenge to many B2B sales teams.
 Qualification processes often involve asking your new business opportunities a number of questions to gain the data you need.
 This can sometimes make leads feel uncomfortable, as they aren’t learning more about your product, they’re just providing the information they already know.
 The salesperson’s keen desire to qualify their new business opportunity has led to almost 3 in 4 prospects feeling their needs aren’t met on the first phone call.
-Sales teams must discover how best to get the qualifying information they need, whilst ensuring the potential buyer is well suited to their product, without driving them away.
+Sales teams must discover how best to get the qualifying information they need, while ensuring the potential buyer is well suited to their product, without driving them away.

 1) Start lead scoring